Primož Roglič: Adria Mobil (2013–2015)

-LottoNL–Jumbo (2016–present)
+LottoNL–Jumbo (2016–2023)

-2016
+2016 - Grand Tour debut

 During his first year at the World Tour level, Roglič immediately showed his talent when placing 5th overall at the Volta ao Algarve.
-Just one month later Roglič finished 2nd on Stage 7 at the Volta a Catalunya, when he lost the sprint to Alexey Tsatevich.
+Just one month later Roglič finished 2nd on stage 7 at the Volta a Catalunya, when he lost the sprint to Alexey Tsatevich.
 Roglič started in the Giro d'Italia, where he surprised with a second place in the opening time trial in Apeldoorn, a hundredth of a second slower than winner Tom Dumoulin.
 He won the 9th stage, a 40.5 km individual time trial in Chianti.
 That victory came as a surprise for many as Roglič had to use his spare bike because his bike did not meet the UCI requirements.
 Roglič did not manage to transfer his cycle computer onto his spare bike in time for the start, and it was therefore hard for Roglič to know how much time he had left of the stage, and what his power numbers were.
 Just two weeks after finishing the Giro d'Italia, Roglič won the Slovenian National Time Trial Championships.
 He finished 10th in the Time trial at the Olympic Games in Rio de Janeiro.

-2017
+2017 - first Tour de France stage win

 During the 2017 season, Roglič started out by winning the overall title at the Volta ao Algarve.
 One month later he finished 4th overall in Tirreno–Adriatico, and at the Tour of the Basque Country, Roglič won stages 4 and 6 – the latter of which was an individual time trial – and finished 5th overall.
-It did not take long before Roglič secured another win; at the end of April, Roglič participated in the Tour de Romandie where he won the Stage 5 individual time trial, en route to placing 3rd overall.
+It did not take long before Roglič secured another win; at the end of April, Roglič participated in the Tour de Romandie where he won the stage 5 individual time trial, en route to placing 3rd overall.
 At his final preparation race before the Tour de France, Roglič won the prologue of the Ster ZLM Toer, and finished 2nd overall.

 In June 2017, Roglič was named in the startlist for the Tour de France.
-He won Stage 17 of the race becoming the first Slovenian to win a stage of the Tour de France.
+He won stage 17 of the race becoming the first Slovenian to win a stage of the Tour de France.
 He had also collected so many points on the climbs that he finished 2nd in the Mountains classification.
 At the World Championships in Bergen, Roglič targeted the individual time trial, which finished on Mount Floyen, a 3 km climb averaging 9%.
 He finished 2nd in the event behind Tom Dumoulin.